Last updated August 17, 2023

-Whenever I post pictures of the inside of my house I get questions or comments about the concrete floor.
-I’ve never talked about it before, and just like most things there is a story behind it.
+Whenever I post pictures of the inside of my house I get questions and comments about the DIY sealed concrete floor.
+I’ve never talked about it before, and just like most things, there is a story behind it.

 The only reason we have sealed concrete floors in our new house is because we can’t afford to put wood flooring in right now.

-Concrete flooring is actually a very popular flooring option in our area.
-You can find it in homes of all price ranges, it is usually stained a shade of brown and sealed or polished.
+Concrete flooring is actually a very popular flooring option in my area (Texas).
+You can find it in homes of all price ranges, it is usually stained a shade of brown and sealed.
 My brother and his wife chose stained concrete for their newly built home, you can see it in the pictures of the living room makeover we did last year.

 Theirs was professionally done, ours was very much not.

-We knew from the get-go that we wouldn’t put flooring in our house immediately, the budget just didn’t allow for it.
-So while they were building the house, right before the mess that is drywall began, we prepped our concrete floors.
+We knew that putting wood flooring flooring in our house wouldn’t happen immediately, becasue the budget didn’t allow for it.
+So while they were building the house, right before the mess that is drywall began, we prepped our concrete floors for sealing.
 As you can see, it was one heck of a good time.

 I don’t have any pictures of us putting it down, but this is the Ram Board on the floor after the drywall was installed.